 DESCRIPTION

+"This is a status variable.

+It is written by the SME when a management report is completed.

-"This attribute contains the least significant 4 octets (i.e. B0-B31) of the TSF timer at the start of the interference burst.
+This attribute contains the least significant 4 octets (i.e. B0-B31) of the TSF timer at the start of the interference burst.
 When either the Interference Interval or the Interference Burst Length fields are set to 2E32-1, this field indicates the average duty cycle.
 The average duty cycle value is defined as Round-to-Integer ((2E32-2)[average interference burst length (microsecond)]/[average interference interval (microsecond)]).
 When the interference is non-periodic the Interference Start Time field is set to 0.
 If no collocated interference is present the field is set to 0."

 ::= { dot11WNMColocInterfReportEntry 10 }